amrAlwani/amrAlwani/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 Profile

-A third-year **Cybersecurity** student focusing on developing skills in **web application penetration testing** and **vulnerability analysis**.
-I am an active participant in practical training platforms like TryHackMe and Hack The Box.
-I hold several technical certifications and am continuously engaged in self-learning and development, with a strong emphasis on practical application and analyzing attack and defense environments.
+A third-year **Cybersecurity** student, actively developing skills in **web application penetration testing** and **vulnerability analysis**.
+I am an active participant in practical training platforms such as **TryHackMe** and **Hack The Box**.
+I hold several technical certifications and continuously pursue self-learning and development, with a strong focus on practical application and analyzing attack and defense environments.

 ---